tarik8939/TelegramCarInsurance/README.md

 ##### Important: in appsettings.json set your own token(with Credit balance)  in OpenAi_API_Key because in public repository OpenAi_API_Key will be automatically disabled.
 Or write to me and I will send you active key.

+### How to improve
+- Improve button menu.
+- More flexible error handling.

 ### Links
 - Bot - https://t.me/TarasCarInsuranceBot.
 - Video demonstrating - https://youtu.be/7_MUBC4ifgQ.
 - Bot workflow - https://ibb.co/PrcR6WR.
 I am not sure if this is correct workflow.

 ##### If you have any questions, problems with ngrok or API keys, please contact me at E-mail: horilchaniytaras@gmail.com or Skype: live:.cid.77d6aebe9b034f79